buildingblocs/2020/pre-event/index.md

 <a class="btn" href="{{ site.baseurl }}/pre-event/workshop">Details</a>

+## Lightning Labs

+2020 is an exciting year and BuildingBloCS 2020 is trying out a new format of learning.
+This year, we have a new segment call Lightning Labs (previously called Lightning Workshops), it is a segment where YOU (and your friends) can:
+1. showcase your projects (computing related ofc :slight_smile:  but doesnt need to be finished products, products in development or prototypes would work too :partying_face: )
+2. conduct a workshop (it can be about anything related to tech!!! eg: competitive programming, socket programming, image manipulation, video effects, etc!!)
+3. views/opinions on the computing community in the form of interactive debates on issues such as for eg: "is javascript too flexible such that it becomes too hard to learn?"
+4. come up with your own computing/tech related short lab!!!

+**NOTE: MAX PER TEAM: 3 PERSON**

+<a class="btn" href="https://tinyurl.com/bbcs20lightninglabs">Sign Up</a>

 ## DataCamp Account Sign-up
 If you are keen to learn about data science and would like to request for a full access DataCamp subscription, you can do so by requesting for a full access DataCamp subscription (valid til mid Sep 2020).
 Do note that accounts are limited.